 One way to compare classifiers is to measure the area under the ROC curve, whereas a purely random classifier will have a ROC AUC equal to 0.5.
 Scikit-Learn provides a function to get AUC.

 AUC is the percentage of this area that is under this ROC curve, ranging between 0~1.
-The ROC and AUC score much better way to evaluate the performance of a classifier.
+The ROC and AUC score are much better way to evaluate the performance of a classifier.